lrmtheboss/lrmtheboss/README.md

   - Java8+
   - plugin for logging player joins and leaves to a file based on the current date, if they have the appropriate permissions or LuckPerms group.

-I have other projects that I am working on, but they are not listed here due to being private, server specific, on hold, in alpha stage, or cann't be listed for other reasons.
+I have other projects that I am working on, but they are not listed here due to being private, server specific, on hold, in alpha stage, or can't be listed for other reasons.

 ## Projects I Help With